OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 ## Set up the style renderer in your project

-Fluent UI React components are customized using CSS-in-JS.
-Their look and settings are defined by a style renderer, which assigns values to CSS variables based on a specified theme.
+The styles of Fluent UI React components are defined by a style renderer, which assigns values to CSS variables based on a specified theme.
 To set up a style renderer in your project that uses Fluent UI React, you must add the [FluentProvider](https://react.fluentui.dev/?path=/docs/components-fluentprovider--default) component and pass it a theme.
 To learn more about Fluent UI React themes and the `FluentProvider` component, see [Theming](https://react.fluentui.dev/?path=/docs/concepts-developer-theming--page).

 Complete the following steps to add the `FluentProvider` component to your add-in project and configure it to apply the Web Light theme.